Johnstown 1789

 Plaque Text

-In 1789-90 a town plot of one mile square was laid out in this vicinity.
+In 1789-90 a town plot of 1.6 km square was laid out in this vicinity.
 Many loyalists, including Sir John Johnson, obtained lots in this settlement.
 A sawmill and grist-mill were constructed, and in 1793 it was made the administrative centre of the Eastern District.
 A courthouse and gaol were erected and the court of quarter sessions, which administered the district's local government, met alternately here and in Cornwall.
 Lieutenant-Governor Simcoe stayed in Johnstown in 1792 and 1795.
 In 1808 the courts were moved to Elizabethtown (Brockville) and despite its favourable location as a port, Johnstown's further development was retarded by its shallow harbour.